therealnicoroshi/modlist/README.md

 ***

-## ❗If you have changed default key mapping and are updating save the file in the mo2/Stock Game folder called ControlMap_Custom.txt  Drop this file into the updated mod list in the Stock game folder and let it overwrite to save your key mapping changes. ❗
+## ❗ If you have changed default key mapping and are updating save the file in the mo2/Stock Game folder called ControlMap_Custom.txt before updating.
+Drop this file into the updated mod list in the Stock game folder and let it overwrite to save your key mapping changes after update. ❗

 ### Unless noted otherwise in the change log all Updates will be Save Safe